-Table 1 below sets out JNCC's view on the overall condition of the site's qualifying feature: Sandbanks which are slightly covered by seawater all of the time.
-This view is based on information provided in the Supplementary Advice on Conservation objectives (SACO) (hyperlink is provided in the box at the top of this document).
+Table 1 below sets out JNCC's view on the overall condition of the site's qualifying features.
+This view is based on information provided in the SACO.

-The SACO sets out our understanding of the feature's attributes which are listed in the conservation objectives (hyperlink is provided in the box at the top of this document).
+The SACO sets out our understanding of the feature's attributes which are listed in the conservation objectives.
 In summary, a feature is in unfavourable condition either where evidence indicates one or more of its attributes need to be restored or where restoration is not considered to be possible through human intervention.
 Conversely, a feature is in favourable condition where evidence indicates none of the attributes are being adversely affected.
 To understand JNCC's view on condition you will need to refer to the SACO for this site.